-Vermont offers every conceivable comfort level when it comes to camping, from no trace in the most remote backwoods to comfortable lean-tos and compostable toilets at state parks to RV hookup campgrounds with laundry facilities.
+Vermont offers every conceivable comfort level when it comes to camping, from remote backpacking to comfortable lean-tos at state parks to RV hookup campgrounds with laundry facilities.
 As autumn leaves start to pop, turning the Green Mountains to hues of golden amber, many campgrounds close down, and hunting seasons open, leaving folks wondering: Just where is the best fall camping?

 The campground at Quechee State Park sits on the site of the former recreation area of a woolen mill, which was powered by the waters flowing through Quechee Gorge—Vermont's deepest canyon.
 Quechee's Connecticut River Valley location and proximity to the waters of the 165-foot gorge below Route 4 on the Ottauquechee River offer breathtaking foliage views.